raspberrypilearning/timelapse-setup/worksheet.md

-# Creating time-lapse animations with a Raspberry Pi and PiCamera
+# Time-lapse animations with a Raspberry Pi

 Time-Lapse photography uses multiple images taken over a length period of time, that are then stitched together to produce an animated sequence of images.